Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

-Non-Hermitian systems described by pseudo-Hermitian Hamiltonians possessing real spectra, have recently attracted considerable interest in part due to the possibility to utilize them for enhanced quantum sensing.
+{\it Introduction.}---Non-Hermitian systems described by pseudo-Hermitian Hamiltonians possessing real spectra, have recently attracted considerable interest in part due to the possibility to utilize them for enhanced quantum sensing.
 Specifically, these systems exhibit so-called exceptional points (EPs) in their spectrum, where both eigenvalues and eigenvectors of the Hamiltonian coalesce~\cite{KatoBOOK}.
-Near these EPs, the eigenvalue response to perturbations becomes non-analytic, scaling as a fractional power of the perturbation, which has been suggested as a mechanism for enhanced parameter sensitivity in quantum metrology~\cite{Wiersig2014,Wiersig2016}.
+Near these EPs, the eigenvalue response to perturbations becomes non-analytic, scaling as a fractional power of the perturbation, which has been suggested as a mechanism for enhanced parameter sensitivity in quantum metrology~\cite{Wiersig2014,Wiersig2016,Ozdemir2019}.

 Several studies have demonstrated that quantum sensors operating near EPs can exhibit significant amplification of signal response, potentially outperforming their Hermitian counterparts in both classical and quantum regimes~\cite{Liu2016,Chen2017,Hodaei2017,Lau2018,Lai2019,Bao2021,Bao2024,Kononchuk2022,Yu2020,Zhang2019,Peters2022,Yu2024,Wu2025_sens,Naikoo2025}.
 In parallel, other theoretical and experimental proposals suggested utilizing pseudo-Hermiticity away from EPs for quantum sensing~\cite{Chu2020,Xiao2024}.
 However, this apparent sensing supremacy has also been scrutinized.
-In particular, concerns have been raised about whether the increased sensitivity near EPs translates into a genuine advantage when quantum noise, nuisance parameters, or measurement backaction are properly taken into account~\cite{Zhang2018_peter,Langbein2018,Wang2020,Chen2019,Loughlin2024,Naikoo2023,Zheng2025}.
+In particular, concerns have been raised about whether the increased sensitivity near EPs translates into a genuine advantage when quantum noise and other measurement imperfections are properly taken into account~\cite{Zhang2018_peter,Langbein2018,Wang2020,Chen2019,Loughlin2024,Naikoo2023,Peng2024,Zheng2025}.